jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

 ### Package Resources

-KivaKit provides a resource mini-framework that unifies a variety of resource types:
+KivaKit provides a resource mini-framework that unifies a variety of *Resource* types:

 * Files
 * Sockets